nicrivers/trees-energy/README.md

 3. Execute the code "code/Master_script".
 Ensure that use_rounded_data is set to 1.

 Note that the Mendeley data is a non-confidential version of the original data.
 Addresses have been removed and tree canopy data has been rounded to preserve anonymity.
 As a result, statistical results may not exactly replicate the results in the paper.
 Geographic information has been jittered to preserve anonymity.

+In order to build the files in intermediate_data/, use the script code/Data_preparation.R.
+To be able to execute this file requires the following confidential files in the raw_data/ directory:
+- U_Ottawa_ClimateResiliency.gdb
+- data_FINAL_2022_12_12.csv
+- data_random_tree.csv
+- LEAF.txt
+- LEAF2.txt
+- Municipal_address_points.csv